Please see our policies by scrolling down.

 We are often able to fulfill one or two minor scheduling requests, but these must be submitted by Nov.
 4 to be considered.

 Games are booked into anticipated time ranges but may slide over such ranges depending on the number of teams and the availability of facilities.
 Expected dates and times are guides only and are subject to change.

 Once the schedule is posted, games can not be rescheduled.
-Due to the nature of the facility being booked and paid for, and referees being assigned and paid for, is it nearly impossible to withdraw a game from its assigned slot.
-However, if the team requesting the reschedule wishes to provide or pay for court time at a suitable facility, a reschedule may be possible.
+Due to the nature of the facility being booked and paid for, and referees being assigned and paid for, rescheduling is just not possible.
+However, if the team requesting the reschedule wishes to provide or pay for court time at a suitable facility, and pay the referee costs, with agreement by the opposing team, a reschedule may be possible.

 In the event that inclement weather causes cancellation of games, every effort will be made to make up the games.
 However, there are no guarantees and no refunds will be issued.

-Generally speaking, a couple inches and games are on as scheduled.
+Generally speaking, a couple inches of snow is unlikely to cause interruption.
 More than 3 inches and there will likely be an adjusted schedule (delayed start/early closure), more than 6 inches is likely to results in complete postponement/cancellation.
 Facility closure decisions are at the discretion of the facility.

 There have been at least two recent incidences when a large storm was forecast but little snow accumulated in the Boston area.
 Do not assume that because a large storm is forecast or because other programs are closed that futsal games are not taking place.
 Allow extra time.

-Announcements will be posted on the MFA and HTG web sites and via social media (Facebook, Twitter, Instagram).
+Announcements will be posted on the MFA and HTG web sites and via social media.
 Coaches and managers will receive email only in the event of changes to the schedule.
 All are advised to check the web site up to one hour before departing for games.